hoalzein/fizzbuzz/README.md

-# fizzbuzz
+# FizzBuzz
-A simple fizzbuzz app
+A simple fizzbuzz app with unit testing